Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Conclusion

 Since the planets are embedded in the disc, it is the flux ratio between the planet's thermal emission and the background disc radiation that determines if we can detect these planet.
-We find that sufficiently deep and high spatial resolution radio observations, e.g. reaching 10\% sensitivity above the background flux at one disc scale height resolution, can reveal the envelopes around 10$M_{\oplus}$ planets when the background disc is optically thin.
+We find that sufficiently deep and high spatial resolution radio observations, e.g. reaching 10\% sensitivity above the background flux over the area of $\pi H^2$, can reveal the envelopes around 10$M_{\oplus}$ planets when the background disc is optically thin.
 Dust settling increases the flux ratio even further, making the envelope more apparent.
-The 3-D simulations suggest that the planet-induced spirals may also be detectable, and the spectral index will decrease towards the planet's position if the disc is marginally optical thick.
-The envelope emitting region can be extended and elongated, since the Hill radius can be a sizable fraction of the disc scale height and the spirals also contribute to the radio emission.
+The 3-D simulations suggest that the planet-induced spirals may also be detectable, and the spectral index decreases towards the planet's position if the disc is marginally optical thick.
+The envelope emitting region can be extended and elongated, since the Hill radius can be a moderate fraction of the disc scale height and the spirals also contribute to the radio emission.
 Ultimately, to confirm the detection, we need multi-wavelength observations or/and additional signatures (e.g. spirals).

 Strategically, to find these embedded planetary envelopes, we should search for disc regions that are marginally optically thin.
 A too small optical depth leads to too little thermal emission, while a too large optical depth can hide the planetary envelope.
-High spatial resolution and high sensitivity are desired.
+Enough spatial resolution that can marginally resolve the clump and high sensitivity are desired.
 Multi-wavelength observations can also help us to confirm the detection and reveal the spectral index in the envelope.